The Sam Mewis show: USWNT star announces herself to England in Arsenal win | Goal.com

 On Thursday, City proved him right – and Mewis was at the heart of everything they did.

-“I think, personally, I’m known for being aggressive and going forward,” the 27-year-old said upon arriving in Manchester, when asked what she can bring to this team.
+“I think, personally, I’m known for being aggressive and going forward,” the 27-year-old USWNT star said upon arriving in Manchester when asked what she can bring to this team.

 “I want to be productive, get goals and assists and to help the team wins games.